 The majority of our total water consumption is municipal water used for cooling, manufacturing processes, and for sanitation purposes.
 Wastewater is mainly discharged via the local municipal sewerage system, in compliance with local requirements and treated by third-party companies where necessary.

-Besides those shown in the Good Practice map, examples of water savings activities and good practice in effluents management in the financial year 2019/20 included:
+Examples of contribution to water-saving activities and good practices in effluents management in the financial year 2020/21 included:

 Toxic waste arising from painting and electroplating is disposed of as special waste.
 In addition, scraps from turning and milling or punching are recycled, and returned, for example, to the suppliers of the raw materials.
 Certified disposal companies are commissioned to dispose of industrial waste and chemicals, and to recycle materials.

 The generation of different waste streams is an inevitable consequence of our operations.
-We monitor our waste by treatment method and by waste type.
-Approximately 68% of the waste stream was recycled, reused or recovered (including raw materials and energy recovery) in financial year 2019/20.
-At about 76% by weight, the largest proportion of waste is scrap metal.
+We monitor our waste by treatment method and waste type.
+Approximately 76% of the waste stream was recycled, reused, or recovered (including raw materials and energy recovery) in financial year 2021/21.
+At about 74% by weight, the largest proportion of waste is scrap metal.